ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage.md

 Another special cell flavor is used in TVM:

-* _Continuation_  for cells containing opcodes (instructions) for TON Virtual Machine, see [TVM bird's-eye overview](/v3/documentation/tvm/tvm-overview).
+* _Continuation_  for cells containing opcodes instructions for TON Virtual Machine, see [TVM bird's-eye overview](/v3/documentation/tvm/tvm-overview).

 ## Serialization of data to cells

-Any object in TON (message, message queue, block, whole blockchain state, contract code and data) serializes to a cell.
+Any object in TON like message, block or whole blockchain state serializes to a cell.

-The process of serialization is described by a TL-B scheme: a formal description of how this object can be serialized into _Builder_ or how to parse an object of a given type from the _Slice_.
+The process of serialization is described by a TL-B scheme: a formal description of how this object can be serialized into _builder_ or how to parse an object of a given type from the _Slice_.
 TL-B for cells is the same as TL or ProtoBuf for byte-streams.

-If you want to know more details about cell (de)serialization, you could read [Cell & Bag of Cells](/v3/documentation/data-formats/tlb/cell-boc) article.
+If you want to know more details about cell serialization and deserialization, read [Cell & Bag of Cells](/v3/documentation/data-formats/tlb/cell-boc) article.

 ## See also